googleapis/google-cloud-cpp/google/cloud/vmwareengine/README.md

 ## Documentation

-- Official documentation about the [VMware Engine API][cloud-service-docs] service
+- Official documentation about the [VMware Engine][cloud-service-docs] service
 - [Reference doxygen documentation][doxygen-link] for each release of this client library
 - Detailed header comments in our [public `.h`][source-link] files